It’s Ladybug Season and we’ve got a guide to helping you bring kids to see them in Oakland. Extra thanks to EBRPD for helping us fact-check!

-Ladybugs (properly known as ladybug beetles) are often seen in our gardens in the summer eating aphids and other pests that plague our outdoor plants.
+Ladybugs (properly known as Lady Beetles or Ladybird Beetles) are often seen in our gardens in the summer eating aphids and other pests that plague our outdoor plants.
 But did you ever stop to think about what happens to them in the winter?
 Do they all die off?
 Are the ladybugs we see in spring newly hatched or have they been around since last year?
 Do they migrate to warmer climes like Monarch butterflies or do they hide somewhere close by?

 Well, it turns out that they don’t really migrate away, and neither do they hide very well.
 They look for a spot where they can congregate with thousands of other ladybugs safely and hang out for the winter.